 Please note - If at any point during your programme you switch from full-time/part-time to mixed-mode or online study, you may no longer be eligible for government funding.
 Also if you change the speed of your part-time study, you will be required to notify the Student Loan Company as changing modes or the speed at which you complete your studies will have fee or student funding implications.

 In addition to your programme fees, there may be additional charges associated with your studies, which include:

-Resit fees for exams £75
+Resit fees for assessments £75

 Resit fees to repeat a 15 credit module £400